Chart Color Schemes

 Busselton Surrounds ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Busselton Surrounds had a lower than average cultural diversity, with 86.7% of its population being Australian citizens and 77.8% born in Australia.
-The majority spoke English only at home, at 94.6%.
-Christianity was the predominant religion, comprising 40.5% of people.
+Busselton Surrounds had a cultural diversity score below average, with 86.7% of its population being Australian citizens, 77.8% born in Australia, and 94.6% speaking English only at home.
+Christianity was the predominant religion in Busselton Surrounds, comprising 40.5% of the population.
+Judaism, however, was overrepresented compared to the rest of WA, with 0.1% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity